 - Rinse lentils well

-- When onion cooked, add to lentils.
+- When the onion becomes soft and translucent, add to the lentils.

 - Add salt and pepper to taste.